Nero (Latin: Nero Claudius Caesar Augustus Germanicus; 15 December 37 - 9 June 68)

 Lucius Annaeus Seneca (often known simply as Seneca; c.
-4 BC – AD 65) was a Roman Stoic philosopher, statesman, dramatist, and in one work humorist, of the Silver Age of Latin literature.
+4 BC - AD 65) was a Roman Stoic philosopher, statesman, dramatist, and in one work humorist, of the Silver Age of Latin literature.
 He was tutor and later advisor to emperor Nero.
 While he was forced to commit suicide for alleged complicity in the Pisonian conspiracy to assassinate Nero, he may have been innocent.
 His father was Seneca the Elder and his elder brother was Lucius Junius Gallio Annaeanus, called Gallio in the Bible.
-(The above from Wikipedia.)
+Seneca was the exact contemporary of the Christian preacher-writer Paul.(Wikipedia.)

 Elaine Fantham translator,